-Join Joseph Lowery for an in-depth discussion in this video Establishing a proper development environment, part of Up and Running with Cloud Service APIs.
+Join Joseph Lowery for an in-depth discussion in this video Establishing a proper development environment, part of Learning Cloud Service APIs.

 …Working with cloud service APIs is generally…not a whole lot different from normal development.…But there are a few steps you can take to be more productive and efficient.…Of course, you'll need to establish your core development environment.…This is likely to include a web server capable of…making HTTP and HTTPS connection that are required by some APIs.…It should also include support for your primary programming language and/or…framework, such as PHP, Java, Python, node.js, or Ruby.…